 Engines, performance and drive

-Still, you’ll only notice it outside, and once you’re on the move the car is more refined than you’ll find with a Citroen Grand C4 Picasso and very quiet at speed.
+Still, you’ll only notice that clatter outside.
+Once you’re on the move, the car is more refined than you’ll find with a Citroën Grand C4 Picasso and very quiet at speed.

 MPG, CO2 and running costs